-- M. Allow turbidity and temperature readings to stabilize.
-Record the turbidity reading on the calibration sheet.
-Press <Enter> and record the calibrated turbidity reading on the calibration sheet. - N. Remove the sonde from the beaker.
-Press <Esc> until you return to the main menu. - O. Upon completion of all calibrations, remove the small ODO wiper and replace it with the large brush wiper that is used for deployment.
+- I. Check for air bubbles and run the wipers if necessary or gently raise the sonde up and down until the air bubbles are gone. - J. Allow turbidity and temperature readings to stabilize.
+Record turbidity reading on the calibration sheet.
+Press <Enter> and record calibrated turbidity reading on the calibration sheet. - K. Remove the sonde from the beaker.
+Press <Esc> until you return to the main menu. - L. Upon completion of all calibrations, remove the small ODO wiper and replace it with the large brush wiper that is used for deployment.